 James Randi was a Canadian-American stage magician and paranormal sceptic.
 In 1996 he established the James Randi Educational Foundation (JREF) with the aim of promoting understanding of the dangers of accepting unproven claims, and to support controlled, scientific research into paranormal claims.
 JREF formerly offered a One Million Dollar Paranormal Challenge to anyone who could demonstrate paranormal abilities under test conditions.
 The prize was never awarded.

-Koneru Ramakrishna Rao PhD, D.Litt. is an Indian philosopher, psychologist and parapsychologist.
+Koneru Ramakrishna Rao PhD, D.Litt. was an Indian philosopher, psychologist and parapsychologist.
 In 1967 he established the Department of Parapsychology at Andhra University.
-He has also held posts at the University of Chicago and the Duke University parapsychology laboratory.
+He also held posts at the University of Chicago and the Duke University parapsychology laboratory.
 In 1977 he was appointed Directory of the Institute for Parapsychology (now the Rhine Research Center).
-He is a past President of the Parapsychological Association (1965; 1978; 1990).
-He is currently Chairman of the Indian Council of Philosophical Research.
+He was a past President of the Parapsychological Association (1965; 1978; 1990) and Chairman of the Indian Council of Philosophical Research.

 Konstantins Raudive was a Latvian psychologist and parapsychologist notable for his investigation of electronic voice phenomena (EVP), often referred to as Raudive vocies.